flick-ai/3D-to-3D-pixels-prediction/README.md

 # Flick
-This is a project about pixels prediction
+This is a project about pixels prediction.
 If you want to know more things about the projection, please contact Lu.
 # Bluixe
-i am a moyuer
+i am a god. i can do everything.